 IFRS 16 directs lessees to calculate the ROU asset as the following:

-- + Payments made at or before the commencement date of the lease
++ Payments made at or before the commencement of the lease

-GASB 87 requires a lessee to recognize an intangible right-to-use lease asset, referred to as a lease asset, in conjunction with a lease liability.
+Similar to IFRS 16, GASB 87 uses a single-model approach and classifies all leases as finance leases.
+GASB 87 also requires the lessee to recognize an intangible right-to-use lease asset, referred to as a lease asset, in conjunction with a lease liability.
 However, in order to do so, the reporting entity must have the right to control and obtain economic benefit from the present service capacity of the underlying asset.

-In addition, certain types of leases are exempt from recognizing a right-to-use asset and lease liability under GASB 87 and they include:
+In addition, the following types of leases are exempt from recognizing a right-to-use asset and lease liability under GASB 87:

 - Leases not meeting the definition of an exchange-like transaction